|

 So Bangkok Adrenaline made it past the first test run of 4 days, another test is how it does after 11 days, or the second weekend.
 If it makes it through this then a movie will generally continue to run until it finishes making a profit.

 Something else to be kept in mind was the release date was probably the worst possible date on the entire calendar.
-I could not belive the movie it was going up against, in the opinions of several industry people I spoke to it was an 'interesting' release date to choose.
-'Interesting' as in it'd be interesting to see what thought went into chosing that date.
+I could not believe what Bangkok Adrenaline was going up against, in the opinions of several industry people I spoke to it was an 'interesting' release date to choose.
+'Interesting' as in it'd be interesting to see what thought went into choosing that date.

 Here is a list of movies playing at the same time as Bangkok Adrenaline, and as such were direct competition for bums on seats in cinemas;